-Introduction:

-Formation of an Agreement, Intention to create legal relationship, Proposal and Acceptance, their various forms, Essential elements, communication and revocation, Mode of Revocation of offer, proposal and invitations for proposal, Making of an Agreement.

-Consideration: Meaning, basis and the nature of Consideration -kinds - essential elements, Doctrine of Privity of Contract and Consideration and its exceptions, nudum pactum, Adequacy of Consideration - Present, past and adequate consideration.
+Introduction: Formation of an Agreement, Intention to create legal relationship, Proposal and acceptance, their various forms, Essential elements, communication and revocation, Mode of Revocation of offer, proposal and invitations for proposals, Making of an Agreement.
+Consideration: Meaning, basis and the nature of Consideration, Kinds, Essential elements.
+Doctrine of Privity of Contract and Consideration and its exceptions, nudum pactum, adequacy of Consideration - Present, past and adequate consideration.

-Capacity to Contract:

-Legal disability to enter into contract - Minors, Persons of unsound mind, Person under legal disability - lunatics, idiots.
+Capacity to Contract: Legal disability to enter into contract - Minors, Persons of unsound mind, Person under legal disability - lunatics, idiots.
 Restitution in cases of minor's agreement liability for necessaries supplied to the minor, fraud by a minor agreements made on behalf of a minor and Estoppels Evaluation of the law relating to minor's agreements and the illustrations.

 Free consent - Its need and definition, factors vitiating Free Consent.
 Coercion - definition, essential elements, Misrepresentation, Undue Influence, Fraud-definition, essentials elements.

 Mistake - definition, mistake of law and of fact, their effects.

-Legality of objects:

-Unlawful Agreements forbidden by law, Defeating the provisions of any law, injurious to person or property, immoral, against public policy.
+Legality of objects: Unlawful Agreements forbidden by law, Defeating the provisions of any law, injurious to person or property, immoral, against public policy.
 Void Agreement: Agreement without consideration, Agreements in restraint of marriage, Agreements in restraint of trade and its exception, Wagering agreement - its exceptions.
 Formation of Contract through Tenders.

 Discharge of a contract and its various modes: By performance, by breach, frustration - application to leases, theories of frustration - Effect of frustration, frustration and restitution.
 By agreement and novation, Recission and restoration, remission of performance - extension of time - accord and satisfaction.
 Remedies for Breach of Contract: Damages -kinds - remoteness of damages- measure of damages.
 Quasi contract

-E Contracts and Specific Relief Act:

-E-Contracts, Section 10A of Information Technology Act, 2000, Electronic Documents as Web Pages, Digital Certificates as Entry Passes, Time and Place of Contract, Secured Custody of Electronic Records.

-Government as a contracting Party: Constitutional provisions - Government's power to contract, procedural requirements kinds of Government contracts, Settlement of disputes and remedies.
+E Contracts and Specific Relief Act: E-Contracts, Section 10A of Information Technology Act, 2000, Electronic Documents as Web Pages, Digital Certificates as Entry Passes, Time and Secured Electronic Place of Contract, Custody of Government as Contracting Party: Constitutional provisions - Government's procedural requirements kinds of Government contracts, Settlement of power to contract, disputes and remedies.